Ritabanm/Cookbook/README.md

 ## Goal:
-To create a app which users can refer to for cuisines and recipes.
+To create an app where users can refer to for cuisines and recipes.